myth646/LIFE/README.md

 # LIFE
 - For InclusiveFL,when experimenting with IId problems, please change the filename to 'InclusiveFL_default.py'.
 And to 'InclusiveFL_default_noniid.py' when experimenting with Non-IId problems
-- For InclusiveFL* and all experiments without momentum distillation, please remove the '--mom_grad' script.
+- For all experiments without momentum distillation, please remove the '--mom_grad' script.
+-
 ## SST2
 <details>
   <summary>IID </summary>